Beth Rodden: Hostage in Kyrgyzstan

 On a climbing trip to Kyrgyzstan's Kara Su Valley in August 2000, Rodden, then-boyfriend Tommy Caldwell, and fellow climbers Jason "Singer" Smith and photographer John Dickey were held hostage for six days by rebels from the Islamic Movement of Uzbekistan.

 The four climbers overpowered one of their captors and escaped to a Kyrgyz army camp.
 During their capture they were forced to hide around the valley as their captors avoided the military.
 At midnight on August 18, the commander left them all to search for batteries for the radio as well as food, leaving only one guard, Ravshan Sharipov, to watch the four captives.
 The ordeal finally ended when Tommy Caldwell pushed him off the edge of the cliff, although they learned later that Sharipov survived.
 About the decision to push Sharipov off, Beth stated: "It's so hard to think about that now, but we were afraid we wouldn't survive."
 Their story was a brief sensation in the American media.

+The Kyrgyzstan incident is included in the 2017 film The Dawn Wall.

 Rodden's climbing suffered and she did not travel internationally for a year.
 Then in October 2001 she climbed El Capitan in an Americares event to raise money for the families of 9/11 rescue personnel.
 She returned to the top tier of rock climbing, onsighting Phoenix, a 5.13a crack in Yosemite, in May 2002.